WU-RDS/MA2023/_book/10-Regression.md

 (\#eq:regSSR)
 \end{equation}

-which has a F distribution with k number of predictors and n degrees of freedom.
+which has a F distribution with k (number of predictors) and (n — k — 1) degrees of freedom.
 In other words, you divide the systematic ("explained") variation due to the predictor variables by the unsystematic ("unexplained") variation.

 The result of the F-test is provided in the regression output.
 However, you might manually compute the F-test using the ANOVA results from the model: